 1. Cadillac CTS, 51.4 percent, $27,537

 Luxury brands including Cadillac, Mercedes-Benz and BMW ranked in the top five spots, with select 2014 models costing half as much as their 2017 counterparts.
+However, it's worth noting that the rankings are dominated by sedans; trucks and SUVs are missing from this list.

 "Luxury brands are known for depreciating at a higher rate because they're often leased to keep monthly payments down," said Ly.
-"This helps create a constant influx of 3-year-old vehicles in the used car market, driving prices lower."
+"This helps create a constant influx of 3-year-old vehicles in the used-car market, driving prices lower."

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.